pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 ## Subscribe

-Opens a TCP socket and listens for messages and events on entities.
-Configure `subscribe_key` during initialization.
-Enable automatic retries in configuration to reconnect and attempt to retrieve available messages if disconnected.
+Opens a TCP socket and listens for messages and events on specified entities.
+Configure `subscribeKey` during initialization.
+Newly subscribed clients receive messages after `subscribe()` completes.
+Enable automatic retries to reconnect and fetch available messages after disconnects.

 ### Subscription scope

-- `Subscription`: entity-scoped (for a specific channel, channel group, user metadata, or channel metadata).
+- Subscription: entity-scoped (for a specific channel/group/metadata).
-- `SubscriptionSet`: client-scoped (can include one or more `Subscription`s).
+- SubscriptionSet: client-scoped (can include multiple subscriptions created on a `pubnub` client).

 ### Create a subscription